markusdosch/pagespeed-now/README.md

     $ pagespeed-now . # for current directory
 ```

 Specify the folder path (relative or absolute to the current folder) to your website's contents. `pagespeed-now` will automatically spawn a local HTTP static-file server (gzip-enabled) on a random free port.
-PageSpeed report for `localhost:<port>` will be generated.
+PageSpeed report for this local static-file server will be generated.

 ### Flags